Compare Cheap Flights from Sydney to Canberra, Australia

 Getting from Canberra Airport to Your Hotel

-The cheapest way to get from the Canberra Airport into the city is with the bus.
-Take 11 or 11A from the stop near the terminals for only AUD 4.80.
-Tickets can be bought on board, and the bus runs 7-days a week.
+The cheapest way to get from the Canberra Airport into the city is by bus.
+Take the 11 or 11A bus from the stop near the terminals for only $4.80.
+Tickets can be bought on board, with the bus running 7 days a week.

-The quickest way to get to your hotel is with a taxi.
-A one-way trip from the airport to the CBD costs around AUD 48-54 depending on traffic.
+The quickest way to get to your hotel after your Sydney to Canberra flights is by taxi.
+A one-way trip from the airport to the CBD costs around $48 to $54, depending on traffic.

-If you prefer to use ridesharing services like Uber, go to the Express Pick-up car park.
-It's located on the ground floor of the IndoorPark and is 20 meters from the arrivals hall.
+If you prefer to use ridesharing services such as Uber, head to the Express Pick-up car park.
+It's located on the ground floor of the IndoorPark and is 20 metres from the arrivals hall.

-For car hire, go to the lower arrivals level of the terminal.
-There are six car rental companies to choose from that can help you with your travelling needs.
+For car hire, make your way to the lower arrivals level of the terminal.
+There are six car rental companies to choose from that can help you with your car hire needs.

 Things to do in Canberra

-- Unleash your inner history buff at The Australian War Memorial.
-It's one of the best places to learn about the country's history from its colonial period all the way up to present day.
+- Unleash your inner history buff at The Australian War Memorial after your flights to Canberra from Sydney touch down in the city.
+It's one of the best places to learn about the country's military history, from the two world wars through to the present day.

-- Hike up to the Mount Ainslie Lookout.
-It's one of Canberra's most popular heritage trials, with incredible views of the city and important cultural landmarks.
+- Hike to the Mount Ainslie Lookout.
+It's one of Canberra's most popular heritage trials, with incredible views of the city and several important cultural landmarks.

 - Visit the National Gallery of Australia.
 It's home to some of the country's most important public art collections and features pieces of Australian, Indigenous and Asian art.

-- If you're a sports fan, book a tour of the Australian Institute of Sport.
-You'll be able to watch some of the country's finest athletes train, and you can even use facilities like the swimming pool and gym.
+If you're a sports fan, book a tour of the Australian Institute of Sport.
+You'll be able to watch some of the country's finest athletes train, and you can even use facilities including the swimming pool and gym.